 Losing your CDL can mean losing the ability to earn the money you need to put food on the table and provide for your family.
 That is why it is important to seek out an attorney with experience in navigating the federal and state statutes and regulations.

-Here at the Law Office Of Paul M. Namie, LLC, you can rest assured that your case will be treated with the utmost care and concern.
-Mr. Namie has years of legal experience, meaning that he knows the ins and outs of the legal system.
+Here at The Law Offices of Paul M. Namie, LLC, you can rest assured that your case will be treated with the utmost care and concern.
+Our attorneys have years of legal experience, meaning that we know the ins and outs of the legal system.

 You don’t have to go through this alone.
 You don’t have to try to figure out things like the way to draft a motion, who to serve with what, how to serve things, and whether you have engaged in adequate discovery in order to ensure a fair trial.
 We are always happy to schedule a time to visit with you about your CDL case.
 Whether you are a new commercial driver at the beginning of your career, or whether you have decades of driving under your belt, you can rest assured that we will do everything possible to keep you in the driver’s seat.